 Operating leases relate to the Credit Union's head office and branches.
 The lease term for the head office building is 10 years with options to extend for a further 10 years.
 Lease terms for branches are up to 5 years.
-All operating lease contracts contain market review clauses in the event that the Credit Union exercises its option to renew.
 The Credit Union does not have an option to purchase the leased asset at the expiry of the lease period.